beastrc/react-native-fs/README.md

 npm install react-native-fs --save
 ```

+## Adding automatically with react-native link

+At the command line, in your project folder:

+`react-native link react-native-fs`

+Done!
+No need to worry about manually adding.

 ### Adding with CocoaPods

 Add the RNFS pod to your list of application pods in your Podfile, using the path from the Podfile to the installed module: